-To speed up the bootstrapping process, I designed the Rails formation library to bootstrap Rails application based on the templates in a JSON format called formations.
-You can create templates using a simple UI available for free at https://railsformation.com.
-If you are familiarized with AWS, the solution does the same for Rails as AWS CloudFormation does for the cloud infrastructure.
+To help speed up this process, I created the Rails Formation library.
+It allows you to bootstrap your Rails application based on templates written in JSON format, called “formations”.
+You can create and manage these templates using the free UI at https://railsformation.com.
+The library works similarly to the way AWS CloudFormation does for cloud infrastructure.

 Though it may seem easier to skip the planning step and jump straight into coding, there are numerous benefits to planning ahead.
 This includes spending less time thinking about how to structure the data, having a comprehensive view of the application, and generating test data automatically.
 With Rails Formation, you can plan an application with your team or client and be one command away from generating a fully working skeleton.